turbopape/milestones/README.md

        :is-milestone true}}}

 Which you can pass to another program to render as a GANTT program (ours is coming soon.)
-You should have :achieved equal to :duration, or the program was not able to schedule all of the task - This should not happen by the way.
+You should have _:achieved_ equal to _:duration_, or Milestones was not able to schedule all of the task - This should not happen by the way.

 ### Errors